emzpetros/ObsidianNotes/ASCU.md

 - PW threshold to PWref and PWref to PWmax
 - ***Level modulates PW Ref***

+Below processing is done for each location (heel, midfoot, toes)

 ## Checks on Raw Level Values
 Levels set as *lev / 100*